We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 Why do people like automatic transmissions more than CVT?

-Generally speaking, most car enthusiasts tend to prefer an automatic transmission vehicle!
-Automatic transmissions are much more engaging, and more reliable, and people are much more used to them.
-It can be a bit disconcerting for someone that is used to a geared automatic to switch to a CVT where there isn’t any shifting of any kind.
+Generally speaking, most car enthusiasts tend to prefer an automatic transmission vehicle (over a CVT anyways)!
+Automatic transmissions are much more engaging and more reliable, and people are much more used to them.
+It can be a bit disconcerting for someone who is used to a geared automatic to switch to a CVT where there isn’t any shifting of any kind.

 On the reliability front, CVTs have shown to be much less reliable (at least with certain manufacturers like Nissan).
-They also are not easily rebuilt and repaired like their normal automatic transmission brethren, making them much more expensive.
+They also are not quickly rebuilt and repaired like their regular automatic transmission brethren, making them much more expensive.

 Between these two things, most people will generally like an automatic over a CVT.